Conditions for applying to Asia Exchange’s programs

 Asia Exchange is not liable for typographical errors.
 Asia Exchange reserves the right to change contract conditions and information relating to universities.
 Asia Exchange attempts to inform its customers of changes as soon as possible.

-Asia Exchange assumes no liability for failure to fulfill its duties in cases of force majeure, strikes, or other situations beyond Asia Exchange’s control.
+Asia Exchange assumes no liability for failure to fulfil its duties in cases of force majeure, strikes, or other situations beyond Asia Exchange’s control.
 Asia Exchange reserves the right to changes.

 Liability and refunds